mikehengge/open_vs_closed_source_slides/SLIDES.md

 # My first markdown slideshow

-Author: Your Name
+Author: Mike Hengge

 ## Agenda

-1. Markdown is easy to read
+1. What is Open Source
-2. Markdown is easy to write
-3. Let's use it for presentations
+1.1 Advantages & Disadvantages
+2. Comparison
+2.1 KPIs for the comparison
+2.2 How do both concepts perform in the KPIs

 ## A horizontal Slide